evanphoward/CS262/journals/ye_joo_journal.md

 3. Maybe Delete/Receive should also get user info and then stream messages

 Currently listed server functionalities except receiving messages implemented.
 Server can serve, but actual functionality not tested at all.
+Started working on client side and am getting that grpc has no attribute 'Response', not sure why this is happening.
+Ok figured it out, it seems the grpc.py keeps track of the rpc info and the pb2.py keeps track of the things that go on rpcs so gotta use that instead.
+Now getting Protocol message Response has no \"retType\" field." this error.
+Does not make much sense to me given chat.proto has this? python -m grpc_tools.protoc -I. --python_out=. --pyi_out=. --grpc_python_out=. ./chat.proto Ran this command again and now that error is gone lol Login/Register (without any additional functionalities) work now I think